pradhanashirbad/MyoBM-Net/README.md

 open reports_notebook/plot_all_results.ipynb

 ## Acknowledgements
-The author This is currently a reviewer's copy.
+This is currently a reviewer's copy.
 More details of the work will be made publicly available